hoseinmrh/FOR_POLIMI/algorithms.md

 4. **Floyd-Warshall**:

--   Detects the presence of circuits with negative cost (identi es ill-de nedness).
+-   Detects the presence of circuits with negative cost (identifies ill-definedness).
 Provides a set of shortest paths between all pairs of nodes, even when there are arcs with negative cost.
 -   **Input**: Directed $G=(N,A)$ with an $n \times n$ cost matrix, $C=[c_{ij}]$.
 -   **Output**: For each pair of nodes $i,j \in N$, the cost $d_{ij}$ of the shortest path from $i$ to $j$.
 -   **Complexity**: